Skip to main contentAccessibility Statement

 You will still have to make an application to the College if the young person has an EHC plan.

-Training or work experience / finding a job
+Training, work experience and finding a job

 Education does not have to be all classroom-based learning in a school or college.
 There are also training options, which give a young person the chance to experience a workplace and develop the skills they will need in finding or doing a particular job while continuing to study.